Digital Marketing Resume

 - Your company’s blog

-A final tip.
 Maintain a clear focus on your objectives when drafting your resume and put yourself in the perspective of the potential interviewer and employer.
 Are you looking to get hired for a generalist or specialist role (e.g. SEO Specialist, Social Media Manager, Digital Marketing Analyst)?
-If it is the latter, be sure to include more examples and focus on accomplishments in that specific specialization.
+If it is the latter, be sure to include more examples and focus on accomplishments in that specific specialisation.

 Put yourself in the perspective of the recruiter.
 If you were to interview yourself, what interview questions would you ask yourself to determine your credibility and give you the confidence to hire yourself?